homelesshack/homelesstemplate/index.md

 ![select template](Slide7.png)

 ### Edit the content of your site
 Now you can edit the contents of your website.
 The default page includes some examples of the simple markup language that it uses to get you started.
-Each time you commit a change GitHub will take a few minutes to republish the site.
+Each time you commit a change GitHub will take a few seconds to republish the site.

 ![editor](Slide8.png)